GiorgioRicciardiello/NarcCataplexyQuestionnaire/ReadMe.md

 │   ├── pre_processing.py        # Data preprocessing pipeline
 │
 │── main.py                      # Main entry point for executing the ML pipeline
+│── main_full_and_cross_val.py   # Main entry point for executing the ML pipeline using the full dataset and cv │── roc_curve_plots.py           # Generata the roc curves to determine the best cut-off for each model
 ```

 ## **Setup & Installation**